openstack-archive/collectd-openstack-plugins/doc/source/usage.rst

     be created if it doesn't already exist.
     Default: /etc/collectd/collectd.conf.d (Ubuntu) /etc/collect.d (Fedora)

+COLLECTD_DIR
+    (directory)
+    Default: $DEST/collectd-$COLLECTD_BRANCH/

 COLLECTD_INSTALL
-    (True|False) Indicates whether to install collectd from package manager.
+    (True|False) Indicates whether to install collectd.

-    Set this to False if you are running a custom collectd build or do not want to upgrade installed version.
+    Set this to False if you are running a pre-built version of collectd or do not want to upgrade installed version.

     Default: True

 COLLECTD_BATCH_SIZE
     Set the amount of samples to be buffered before sending.